dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 The digital pins can be configured to be either an input or an output:

-Output pins are used to send signals from the microcontroller to other components (like LEDs, motors, relays, etc.).
+Output pins are used to send signals from the Microcontroller to other components (like LEDs, motors, relays, etc.).
 When you set a digital pin as an output, you are telling the pin to control something, like turning an LED on or off, or sending a signal to activate a switch.
 Input pins are used to receive signals from external components or devices (like buttons, sensors, switches, etc.).

-When you set a digital pin as an input, you are telling the microcontroller to read data from something connected to that pin.
+When you set a digital pin as an input, you are telling the Microcontroller to read data from something connected to that pin.

 The analog pins are all inputs and cannot be configured to be outputs.
 If you wanted to produce a voltage of say 2.5V instead of 3.3V or 5V, you could use a digital pin configured to be an output, as long as it has the Pulse Width Modulation (PWM) feature, but that is beyond the scope of this workshop.